Types of Mesothelioma Chemotherapy

 Did you know?

 Most patients who receive chemotherapy and surgery nowadays take part in trimodality therapy.
 As the name suggests, trimodality therapy includes 3 different treatment modalities.
-A common trimodality therapy is chemotherapy first, surgery, and finally radiation therapy.
-According to some studies, patients who receive this type of treatment can double their survival time.

-Chemotherapy types can vary on when the patient receives the drug in relation to surgery.
-Chemotherapy may be administered before, during, or after a surgical operation.
 Each method has risks and benefits.
 The type that’s right for you depends on your diagnosis.
-The stage of your disease, cell type, and overall health are only a few factors that mesothelioma specialists consider before prescribing chemotherapy.
+The stage of your disease, cell type, and overall health are only some of the factors that mesothelioma specialists consider before prescribing chemotherapy.

 Below are the 3 different time frames when chemotherapy may be given in relation to surgery.